E. H. Harriman: Career

 At the time of his death Harriman controlled the Union Pacific, the Southern Pacific, the Saint Joseph and Grand Island, the Illinois Central, the Central of Georgia, the Pacific Mail Steamship Company, and the Wells Fargo Express Company.
 Estimates of his estate ranged from $150 million to $200 million.
 That fortune was left entirely to his wife.

+He was keenly interested in eugenics.

 Harriman Alaska expedition

 In 1899, Harriman sponsored and accompanied a scientific expedition to catalog the flora and fauna of the Alaska coastline.
 Many prominent scientists and naturalists went on the expedition, aboard the luxuriously refitted 250 ft steamer SS George W. Elder.
+During this time, Harriman was living in the northern wing of New York City's Villard Houses.

 Interest in ju-jitsu

 Harriman became interested in ju-jitsu after his two-month visit to Japan in 1905.
 When he returned to America, he brought with him a troupe of six Japanese ju-jitsu wrestlers, including the prominent judokas Tsunejiro Tomita and Mitsuyo Maeda.
 Among many performances, the troupe gave an exhibition that drew some 600 spectators in the Columbia University gymnasium on February 7, 1905.